-There is an extensive literature in atmospheric and health sciences on vehicular emissions, pollution dispersion and decay, and the health effects of exposure to pollutants of various types.4 This study belongs to a largely separate literature stream on the potential to reduce road traffic pollution using tolls.5 Table 1 provides a partial list of studies that consider pricing of road-traffic emissions.
-Most of the studies also address pricing of traffic congestion.6 A majority consider pricing in the form of tolls on individual links or roads.
+traffic emissions.
+Most of the studies also address pricing of traffic congestion.
+A majority consider pricing in the form of tolls on individual links or roads.
 The rest consider either toll cordons or area charges.
 Vehicles pay a cordon toll if they cross into the charging area, out of it, or possibly in both directions.
 With an area charge, they pay either if they cross the boundary in either direction or if they travel wholly within the area.

 Link tolls, cordons, and area charges all entail second-best pricing since they cover only part of the road network.
 A few studies have analyzed comprehensive marginal-cost-based tolls that support a system optimum - although this is not yet practical for large urban areas.
 A majority of studies examine flat tolls that do not vary by time of day.
-Most that do feature time-variation consider step tolls that change at discrete times (e.g., on the hour or half hour).
+Most that do feature time-variation consider step tolls that change at discrete times (e.g., on the hour or half-hour).
 A few, such as Coria and Zhang (2017), assume that tolls vary continuously in order to track externalities precisely.

 As far as dimensions of traveler behavior, nearly all studies include route choice and about half include mode choice.
-Relatively few feature choice of departure time.
+Relatively few incorporate choice of departure time.
 In terms of emissions, a few studies deal with an abstract pollutant, but most consider specific pollutants, with CO, CO2, NOx, and particulate matter being the most common.
 Most environmental pricing and other types of studies compute pollutant emission rates using speed-emission functions.
-The effect of
+The effect of wind on the concentration and spatial dispersion of pollution is often disregarded.
+Most studies that do consider it employ Gaussian dispersion models.